vulnableone/BypassX/README.md

 # ByassX
-This tools is designed to help security researchers and penetration testers evaluate and bypass various security features in the Windows operating system and identify potential weaknesses in the organization, including: **CLM** (Constrained Language Mode), **AMSI** (AntiMalware Scan Interface), and **AppLocker**.
+This tool is designed to help security researchers and penetration testers evaluate and bypass various security features in the Windows operating system and identify potential weaknesses in the organization, including **CLM** (Constrained Language Mode), **AMSI** (AntiMalware Scan Interface), and **AppLocker**.

 **Usage:**
 ```